javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ## Internals

 An array is a special kind of object.
 The square brackets used to access a property `arr[0]` actually come from the object syntax.
-Numbers are used as keys.
+That's essentially the same as `obj[key]`, where `arr` is the object, while numbers are used as keys.

 They extend objects providing special methods to work with ordered collections of data and also the `length` property.
 But at the core it's still an object.

 Remember, there are only 7 basic types in JavaScript.
 Array is an object and thus behaves like an object.

 For instance, it is copied by reference: